 Get a longer term merchant cash advance with terms up to 12, 18 or 24 months.
-These are some of the requests people have when they want a longer term merchant cash advance.
-They want more time on their cash advance.
+Businesses want the longest term merchant cash advance and the longest term business loan choices.

 We specialize in longer term loans and longer term merchant cash advances.

 FAQ’s Frequently asked questions on how to get a longer term merchant cash advance

 How can I get a longer term merchant cash advance for 12 or 24 months?

 Your business may qualify for a longer mca merchant cash advance if your credit and time in business is strong enough.
 Businesses with time in business of over 1 year and credit scores over 625 may qualify for longer terms of 12 months or longer.